You started a new business. Or you own an existing one that is moving into the realm of employees.

 - Retirement plan documents

-Make sure to distribute a copy of your employee handbook and get a signature that the employee understands the policies therein.
+Make sure to distribute a copy of your employee handbook and get a signature that the employee understands and agrees to the policies.

 You may want to address your absence policy as well as your policy around buddy punching and wage theft.